sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 will go into more depth for these files.
 The  |Documenting_link| page provides information on the purpose of the subdirectory ``img``.

-Now open up ``ui/narrative/methods/run_{uid}HelloWorld/spec.json``.
-This file is in JSON format and defines a mapping between the KBase Interface Description Language (KIDL) ``{uid}HelloWorld.spec`` file and how our parameters will show up in the app's user interface.
+Now open up ``ui/narrative/methods/run_{username}HelloWorld/spec.json``.
+This file is in JSON format and defines a mapping between the KBase Interface Description Language (KIDL) ``{username}HelloWorld.spec`` file and how our parameters will show up in the app's user interface.

 In the section ``parameters`` already defines ``parameter_1``: